• Skip to primary navigation

 various gingerbread cookie shapes with fun decorating ideas

 I was wondering why Lucie was putting together a French flag with a cocktail stick, stickers and pens.
-It was for her French Marianne.
-Do you recognize her?
+It was for her patriotic Marianne.
+Do you recognise her?
 Eugène Delacroix could have been a proud French cookie!

 decorated gingerbread men with a French Marianne holding a French flag